ratamon2606-create/cities-repo/README.md

-# OOP_LAB_2
+# OOP_LAB_3

 ## Lab Overview

 This project is an Object-Oriented Programming (OOP) exercise demonstrating how to handle and process structured data using Python classes.
-The goal is to encapsulate data manipulation logic—loading, filtering, and aggregation—within dedicated classes, simulating the functionality of database queries or data frames (like Pandas).

-Key OOP principles demonstrated:
-* **Encapsulation:** Data and methods are bundled together within the `DataLoader` and `Table` classes.
-* **Method Chaining:** The `.filter()` method returns a new `Table` instance, allowing operations to be chained (e.g., `table.filter(...).aggregate(...)`).

 ---